swibcon/swib-orga/cfp.md

 workshops by **10 April 2023**.
 Please submit an abstract of 1000–1500 characters using our conference system [https://www.conftool.org/swib23](https://www.conftool.org/swib23).
-If you intend to present a specific software solution please include links to the source code repository and make sure it is [openly licensed](https://opensource.org/licenses).
+If you intend to present a specific software solution, please include links to the source code repository and make sure it is [openly licensed](https://opensource.org/licenses).